pinot-contrib/pinot-docs/basics/data-import/upsert.md

 Pinot provides native support of upsert during the real-time ingestion \(v0.6.0+\).
 There are scenarios that the records need modifications, such as correcting a ride fare and updating a delivery status.

+With the foundation of full upsert support in Pinot, another category of use cases on partial upsert are enabled \(v0.8.0+\).
+Partial upsert is convenient to users so that they only need to specify the columns whose value changes, and ignore the others.

 To enable upsert on a Pinot table, there are a couple of configurations to make on the table configurations as well as on the input stream.

 ## Define the primary key in the schema